Second voyage of HMS Beagle: Context and preparations

 The 27-year-old FitzRoy had hopes of commanding a second expedition to continue the South American survey, but when he heard that the Lords of the Admiralty no longer supported this, he grew concerned about how to return the Fuegians.
 He made an agreement with the owner of a small merchant-vessel to take himself and five others back to South America, but a kind uncle heard of this and contacted the Admiralty.
 Soon afterwards, FitzRoy heard that he was to be appointed commander of HMS Chanticleer to go to Tierra del Fuego, but due to her poor condition, Beagle was substituted.
 On 27 June 1831, FitzRoy was commissioned as commander of the voyage, and Lieutenants John Clements Wickham and Bartholomew James Sulivan were both appointed.

 Captain Francis Beaufort, the Hydrographer of the Admiralty, was invited to decide on the use that could be made of the voyage to continue the survey, and he discussed with FitzRoy plans for a voyage of several years, including a continuation of the trip around the world to establish median distances.
 Beagle was commissioned on 4 July 1831, under the command of Captain FitzRoy, who promptly spared no expense in having Beagle extensively refitted.
 Beagle was immediately taken into dock for extensive rebuilding and refitting.
 As she required a new deck, FitzRoy had the upper-deck raised considerably, by 8 in aft and 12 in forward.
-The Cherokee-class brig-sloops had the reputation of being "coffin brigs", which handled badly and were prone to sinking.
+The s had the reputation of being "coffin brigs", which handled badly and were prone to sinking.
 By helping the decks to drain more quickly with less water collecting in the gunnels, the raised deck gave Beagle better handling and made her less liable to become top-heavy and capsize.
 Additional sheathing to the hull added about seven tons to her burthen and perhaps fifteen to her displacement.

 The ship was one of the first to test the lightning conductor invented by William Snow Harris.
 FitzRoy obtained five examples of the Sympiesometer, a kind of mercury-free barometer patented by Alexander Adie and favoured by FitzRoy as giving the accurate readings required by the Admiralty.

 In addition to its officers and crew, Beagle carried several supernumeraries, passengers without an official position.
 FitzRoy employed a mathematical instrument maker to maintain his 22 marine chronometers kept in his cabin, as well as engaging the artist/draughtsman Augustus Earle to go in a private capacity.
 The three Fuegians taken on the previous voyage were going to be returned to Tierra del Fuego on Beagle together with the missionary Richard Matthews.